cbshearer/Copy-VMHostISCSITargets/README.md

-Copy all Static iSCSI targets from one host to all HBAs another
+Copy all Static iSCSI targets from one host to all HBAs another using PowerShell / PowerCLI

 I ran into a situation where I needed to replace the HBAs on my hosts and had a lot of static iSCSI targets that needed to be added to each HBA on a bunch of servers.
 I created this script which gets all HBAs on a given host and puts them on all of the HBAs on another.